Political positions of Rodrigo Duterte: Taxation

 Duterte has said that a monthly income of 25,000 Php or less should be exempted from paying income taxes.
 A simplified tax collection system and privatization of the Bureau of Internal Revenue and other government collection agencies are also among his proposals.
 However, Duterte has also said he is against income tax reduction.

 Foreign investments

 Duterte proposes the creation of designating “business islands” as economic zones to encourage foreign investment and create jobs.
 To aid in attracting investors, he wants to make "simple and believable" economic policies and laws.

 Mining policy

 Due to social costs to communities and risks to the environment, Duterte is against mining operations.
-However, he did not intervene in the confirmation process of Gina Lopez, despite the majority of members of the Commission of Appointments was from PDP–Laban, including his former vice presidential running mate, leading to speculations of a change of stand in mining.
+However, he did not intervene in the confirmation process of Gina Lopez, despite the majority of members of the Commission of Appointments was from PDP–Laban, including his former vice presidential running mate, leading to speculations of a change of stance on mining.
 In late 2017, Duterte confirmed that he will let mining continue in the Philippines, sparking outrage from environmental groups which supported his presidential candidacy.